 The quality of wastewater effluent discharged from the treatment plant is continuously monitored by the Authority to assess compliance with water quality standards and pollutant limits set forth in the Permit.
 The Deer Island Treatment Plant operates in compliance with the requirements of the Permit.
 Because of the intermittent operation of CSO treatment facilities and the challenge of providing treatment in rapidly fluctuating flows, excursions from effluent limits applicable to treated CSO discharges under the Permit have occurred.
-DEP issued three-year extensions to CSO related variances for the Lower Charles River/Charles River Basin and the Alewife Brook/Upper Mystic River in August 2010.
+Regulatory variances remain in existence from the water quality standards for CSO discharges to the Lower Charles River/Charles River Basin and the Alewife Brook/Upper Mystic River.
 These variances only apply to permitted CSO outfalls that discharge to these receiving waters.
 Federal and state approvals of these variances acknowledge that it is not feasible to fully attain the Class B water quality standard for these receiving waters for the duration of the variances.
 Pursuant to an agreement between the Authority, EPA and DEP, these variances will be extended through 2020.